Website Jackson Health System

 General Competencies: Ability to analyze, organize and prioritize work accurately while meeting multiple deadlines.
 Ability to communicate effectively in both oral and written form.
 Ability to handle difficult and stressful situations with professional composure.
 Ability to understand and follow instructions.
 Ability to exercise sound and independent judgment.
 Knowledge and skill in use of job appropriate technology and software applications.
 Management Competencies: Knowledge of business and management principles involved in strategic planning, resource allocation, human resources modeling, leadership technique, production methods, and coordination of people and resources.
 Skill in monitoring/assessing the performance to make improvements or take corrective action.
 Skill in using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions, or approaches to problems.
 Ability to plan, implement, and evaluate programs.
 Ability to establish goals and objectives.
 Ability to recognize, analyze, and solve a variety of problems.
 Nursing Competencies: Ability to understand, respects and accommodates patients preferences and needs with regards to their individual beliefs, customs and practices.
 Must have ability to clearly, accurately and effectively provide information to doctors, other nurses, patients, and family members.
 Must have ability to show compassion, patience and maintain non-judgmental approach to patients, their families as well as other employees and customers.
 Unit Specific: Must have clinical knowledge, skill and ability to fully and accurately complete all required unit competencies, as indicated in the unit competency check-list.
 Knowledge of business and management principles involved in strategic planning, resource allocation, human resources modeling, leadership technique, production methods, and coordination of people and resources.
 Skill in monitoring/assessing the performance to make improvements or take corrective action.
 Skill in using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions, or approaches to problems.
 Ability to plan, implement, and evaluate programs.
 Ability to establish goals and objectives.
 Ability to recognize, analyze, and solve a variety of problems.

-Job function requires frequent sitting, standing or walking for extended period of time.
-Must be able to carry objects weighing up to 20 pounds.
+Job function requires extended standing or walking.
+Must be able to carry objects weighing 21 to 50 pounds.
+Able to lift or move objects weighing 51 to 100 pounds with the use of appropriate devices.
 Jobs in this group require frequent visual acuity to perform activities related to extended use of computers.
 Additional information and provision requests for reasonable accommodation will be provided by the home unit/department in collaboration with the Reasonable Accommodations Committee (RAC).

 Jobs in this group are required to function in a fast paced environment with occasional high pressure or emergent and stressful situations.
 Frequent interaction with a diverse population including team members, providers, patients, insurance companies and other members of the public.
 Function is subject to inside environmental conditions, with occasional outdoor exposures.
 Exposure to various environments such as: communicable diseases, toxic substances, medicinal preparations and other conditions common to a hospital and medical office environment.
 May also be exposed to needle sticks, airborne infections, medical gases, X-Ray, chemical exposures and other potential hazards.
 Must wear Personal Protective Equipment (PPE) when exposed to infectious/clinical hospital environment.
 Reasonable accommodations can be made to enable people with disabilities to perform the described essential functions.
 Additional information and provision requests for reasonable accommodation will be provided by the home unit/department in collaboration with the Reasonable Accommodations Committee (RAC).

-To apply for this job please visit ad.doubleclick.net.
+To apply for this job please visit jobs.jacksonhealth.org.